psy0rz/ledder/README.md

 ### Advanced via raspberry

-This is even more powerfull: Run ledder on a raspberry and connect up to 16 strips to the GPIO pins.
+This is even more powerful: Run ledder on a raspberry and connect up to 16 strips to the GPIO pins.
 (Uses DisplayRPI)

 It depends on this module, install and test it first: [RPI-ws281x-smi](https://github.com/psy0rz/rpi-ws281x-smi)

 NOTE: That module only works with a 32-bit OS!
-I'm using Rapsberry PI OS Lite 32-bit.
+I'm using Raspberry PI OS Lite 32-bit.
 (Debian bookworm/12)

 Then, from the ledder directory run:
 ```console